Murder of Joe Van Holsbeeck: Investigation

 As the murder took place during rush hour in one of Brussels' busiest places, a major commuter train station serving the downtown core area, there were hundreds of people present at the station.
 However, nobody intervened to prevent the crime or to intercept the suspects.
-Police ultimately interviewed thousands of commuters at Central station over the next day in the hope of obtaining more clues as to the identity of the perpetrators.
+Police ultimately interviewed thousands of commuters at the Central Station over the next day in the hope of obtaining more clues as to the identity of the perpetrators.

 Both suspects (plus, perhaps, the murderer's 24-year-old elder brother) had been recorded on very clear CCTV footage in front on the Central Station.
 One week after the murder, on 19 April, the Brussels police issued a description and a police artist's drawing (identikit) of the two principal suspects as well as some CCTV footage taken by the station's security cameras.
 According to news website HLN.be, this delay was due to the police not wanting to aggravate pre-existing racial tensions or cause a witch-hunt against the North African community (to which the suspects were first believed to belong), although this was not confirmed by the state prosecutor's office.

 The quality of the NMBS/SNCB security cameras that taped the murder has also been a source of discussion.
 According to some investigators, the quality of the images was too poor to be helpful.
 However, Belgian authorities denied this claim.
 In addition, CCTV cameras filmed the two suspects at a subway station following the murder.
 Those pictures were of excellent quality but were not released.
 CCTV footage from other sources was also released.
 These images were of a higher quality than the previous ones and police hoped that they would generate new tips from the general public.

 One of the perpetrators, a 16½-year-old from Poland, was arrested on 25 April 2006 or the day before.
 He was identified by his secondary school teachers.
 The other alleged perpetrator, also from Poland, had fled Belgium.
 The 17-year-old youth, the alleged murderer, was arrested in Suwałki, Poland, on 27 April.
 According to the VRT, both suspects were of Romani descent, which might explain why they had been thought to be of North African descent.
 The murderer, Adam G. was extradited in 2007.
 In September 2008, he was sentenced to 20 years in prison.
 The Belgian authorities intended to have him serve at least half of his sentence in Poland, thus ensuring that he would have to serve at the very least 10 years because Polish criminal law demands that a convicted criminal must serve at least half of his sentence.
 Whereas under Belgian criminal law, only one third of the sentence needs to be served.